itu-square/2023-foundations-of-probabilistic-programming/README.md

 Website of the PhD course on Foundations of Probabilistic Programming at IT University of Copenhagen, Spring 2023.

 #### How to sign up in the course

 Send an email to [Mohsen Ghaffari](https://pure.itu.dk/da/persons/mohsen-ghaffari) including your affiliation, PhD supervisor’s name, title of the PhD project, and a 100 word summary of the PhD project.
 Include your PhD supervisor (CC) in the email.

 * **Deadline for signing-up: 15 January 2023**.

+*The PhD school at IT University of Copenhagen grants 3 ECTS points for this course.
+To be eligible for the course PhD students must lead at least one of the sessions in the schedule below.*

 ## Course description